baptisteArno/typebot.io/apps/docs/docs/faq.md

 As a customer, I don't like when someone promotes a tool with an affiliation because we could think that the only reason he's promoting it is that he can win big comparing with other tools.

 Natural recommendations resonate a lot more with me.
 My goal is to create the best user experience possible, so I really hope you will recommend Typebot for free. 🤝

+## How can I change my password

+Typebot doesn't store any password.
+Its login works with Github, Google, Facebook and Magic link email.